 SAT Reasoning Test

-SAT reasoning test is 3 hours and 50 minutes including an optional essay section which a student has to appear in.
-If applicants do not want to appear for the essay, then the exam duration would become 3 hours.
-A total number of 155 questions are included in the essay.
+SAT reasoning test is 3 hours long.
+A total number of 154 questions are there in the exam.
 In a below-mentioned chat, students can understand the SAT exam pattern:

 |Subjects for SAT Reasoning Test||Number of Questions||Total Duration (mins)|